Immortal-Ink/ryuuko.immortal.ink/reference/species/aelorian/mythology/texts/eight_nightmares.md

 IV.
 The Nightmare of the Blinding Sun
 "When the light grows too fierce, feathers burn, and shadows are erased."
 The same light that gives us strength can consume us, erasing us in a blaze of harsh truth.
 The beauty of light is also its terror, for nothing withstands its final, burning gaze.
-(All things, even the stars and eternal flame, in moderation.)
+(All things, even the stars and eternal flame, in moderation, lest it burns us when we get too close.)

 ---